+The romantic Amalfi Coast is one of Europe's most breathtaking, with rugged cliffs falling precipitously into crystal seas.
 Lovely whitewashed villas cling precariously to the cliff faces, together with lemon groves and a single winding road that services small towns dotted around the coast.
 Foremost amongst these towns is the eponymous Amalfi, the glamorous Sorrento, the picturesque Positano and the refined Rafello.
-Even the large city of Sorrento has lovely winding medieval streets and many hidden gems.
+Even the large city of Salerno has lovely winding medieval streets and many hidden gems.

 While land-based visitors are largely confined to sometimes oppressively busy mainland hotspots, those on a sailing holiday can escape to enjoy the delights of several wonderful islands in the wider area.
 Capri is chic and stunning, Procida is an idyllic escape (off the map of mass tourism), Ischia offers the best beaches and a thermal mud bath or two and the Pontine Islands are an exclusive national park, frequented by well-heeled Romans.

 Sail the short trip to Capri on your own yacht, rather than sharing a plodding ferry.
 Easily traverse the Bay of Naples from Amalfi to Ischia, a trip that would otherwise be an eight hour return trip!
 All of these experiences are exclusive to a sailing holiday and to top it all off, you'll have the best seat in the house, with stunning views of the coast from your yacht that many of the £1,000 per night hotel visitors would love to have.